 • Data driven.
 Technical and fundamental analysis methods rely on data to provide actionable insights to traders.
 Technical analysis utilizes historical price movements to predict the future, while fundamental analysis uses quantitative data from economic indicators and financial reports.

 • Risk identification and mitigation.
 Technical and fundamental analysis help traders to identify and manage trading risks.
-Technical analysis helps traders identify the best entry and exit points and take profit and stop-loss orders that enhance profitability and prevent capital depletions.
+Technical analysis helps traders identify the best entry and exit points and take profit and stop-loss orders that increase profitability and prevent capital depletions.
 Fundamental analysis reviews financial conditions to understand an asset’s worth and potential risks.

 • Utilization of trading platforms and tools.
 Technical analysis and fundamental analysis traders use trading platforms provided by brokers.
 These platforms allow the traders market access and enable them to access market data to apply their analysis to make market entry decisions.